 Examples of Healthy Communication Patterns in Successful US Couples

-- Clearly State the Issue: Begin by clearly and calmly stating the issue at hand, avoiding accusatory language.
-Use “I” statements to express your feelings and needs.
+- Clearly State the Issue: Begin by clearly and calmly stating the issue at hand, avoiding accusatory language

 - Practice Active Listening: Allow your partner to fully express their perspective without interruption.
 Reflect back what you've heard to ensure understanding.